KoMaN4eRo/EnterpriseAPI/README.md

 EnterpriseAPI application

-# Main information
+# MAIN INFORMATION
 + HOST: http://localhost:3128/
 + OPEN: "Visual studio 2015" to open this project
 + USE: This application give you ability to create and structured your Organizations.
-Each user has his own organizations and there is no way for him to embrace on another organizations.
-Each user have login via LinkedIn by means of using methods inside AccountController.
+Each user has his own organizations and there is no way for them to embrace on another organizations.
+Each user have to login via LinkedIn by means of using methods inside AccountController.

-# Structure of Organization
+# STRUCTURE OF ORGANIZATION
 ## Entities Organization have  a hierarchical tree structure and it is give ypu abbility to organizeassets in your enterprise.
 So, You will have following entities inside the system:
     1. User (Name, Surname, Email, Address)
     2. Country (Name, Code)